dak180/oxidizer/flam3/README.txt

 changelog:

+07/03/09 Changed time zone stored in edit tags to the 'short' version,
+    with no special characters.
+Set the numeric locale to C before doing xml read/writes (thanks bitsed).
+Release as 2.7.19.

 03/17/09 Added fuzz testing with zzuf to the regression tests.
 'Strip'
     mode and genomes with the zoom parameter used now break into pieces properly.  insert_palette fixed (broken a few versions ago.)  fixed